-5.5.1.11 Community Mobilization
+5.5.1.12 Community Mobilization

 Community mobilisation and close involvement of community members in school education is extremely critical as it fosters 'bottom up approach' not only in effective planning and implementation of interventions in the schools but also in effective monitoring, evaluation and ownership of the government programmes by the community.
-Active participation of the community also ensures transparency, accountability and helps in leveraging the cumulative knowledge of the community for better functioning of the school.
+Active participation of the community also ensures transparency, accountability and helps in leveraging the cumulative knowledge of the community for better functioning of school.

-In the context of community participation, it is important to underline the significance of the teacher as a key partner in planning and implementing community participation strategies.
+In the context of community participation it is important to underline the significance of the teacher as a key partner in planning and implementing community participation strategies.
 In fact participation for RTE implies a mutually supportive and collaborative partnership among teachers, pupils, parents, community and civil society.
 It is an established fact that teachers perform better and with enthusiasm if they get wholehearted parental and community support.
-The integrated scheme assigns special importance to decentralised planning and implementation with active involvement of community members, teachers, parents, local bodies including Panchayati Raj Institutions, Municipal Bodies, and other stakeholders in the management of school education through establishment of multi-member SMDCs.
-Every school may constitute a SMC/SMDC at the school level which will include representatives of local authorities, academicians, subject experts, officials, representatives of disadvantaged groups, women and parents/ guardians of student.
+The integrated scheme assigns special importance to decentralised planning and implementation with active involvement of community members, teachers, parents, local bodies including Panchayati Raj Institutions, Municipal Bodies, and other stakeholders in the management of secondary education through establishment of multi member School Management and Development Committees.
+Every secondary school may constitute a SMC/SMDC at the school level which will include representatives of local authorities, academicians, subject experts, officials, representatives of disadvantaged groups, women and parents/ guardians of student.

-The SMCs/SMDCs are expected to co- exist with and leverage on the Parents Teachers Association.
+The School Management and Development Committees are expected to co- exist with and leverage on the Parents Teachers Association.
 Meetings should be planned and conducted on a regular basis.

-Training of SMC/SMDC Members: Proper training and capacity building of SMC/SMDC members about their roles and responsibilities is extremely critical towards ensuring their active and effective participation in planning, monitoring and supervision of the school activities.
-States/UTs should endeavour to adopt and adapt the training modules already developed appropriately.
-In case of requirement, suitable Agency, and areas in which training module is to be prepared should be identified and included in the Plan proposal with clear timelines.
+Training of SMDC Members: Proper training and capacity building of SMC/SMDC members about their roles and responsibilities is extremely critical towards ensuring their active and effective participation in planning, plan preparation, monitoring and supervision of the school level activities.
+Support is provided for training of members, States/UTs should endeavour to adopt and adapt the training modules already developed or as developed by other States.
+In case of requirement, suitable Agency, and areas in which training Module is to prepared should be identified and included in the Plan proposal with clear timelines.
 Themes of modules may differ from State to State as per need identification done at the school level.
-To ensure maximum participation of community members, the trainings should be conducted at the village/school level.
+To ensure maximum participation of community members the trainings should be conducted at the village/school level.